 Demographic information:

 We included 321 households across 32 clusters in this survey analysis, amounting to 985 children.
-The median number of children per household was 3 (range: 1–10, standard deviation: 1.6).
+The median number of children per household was 3 (range: 1–10).
 Among survey respondents, the median age was 32 years, and the majority self-identified as either the mother or the father (Table 2).

 Table 2.
 Breakdown of survey respondents by family role (N=321)